top of page

 Salt, to taste

-A few drops Vietnamese fish sauce, or Thai if you have it.
-Omit for vegan version
+A few drops of Vietnamese fish sauce or Thai if you have it.
+Omit the vegan version

-1 spicy Thai, serrano or jalapeño chili, very finely minced
+1 spicy Thai, serrano or jalapeño chilli, very finely minced

 Juice from 2-3 limes